Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm provides financial planning and investment guidance to individuals, business leaders, real estate investors, philanthropic families, trusts and endowment and retirement plans.
 What is different about this advisor group is that it manages eight private funds.

 As its private funds might suggest, the firm thinks beyond stocks and bonds to hedge strategies, private equity and real assets.
 It seeks to maintain a mix of growth, income and risk-managed investments, depending on the client’s situation and objectives.
-It does this through liquid investments (primarily stocks, ETFs, mutual funds, etc.), private placements (private equity, hedge funds, private debt, etc.) or a combo of both.
+It does this through liquid investments (primarily stocks, ETFs, mutual funds, etc.), private placements (private equity, hedge funds, private debt, etc.) or a combination of both.

 Kerntke Otto McGlone Wealth Management Group